-- Most expensive neighborhoods in Cincinnati for renters include Over-The-Rhine, Pendleton, and Mount Auburn where rents average between $1,522 - $1,580 per month.
+- Most expensive neighborhoods in Cincinnati for renters include Central Business District, Corryville, and Mount Lookout where rents range between $2,392 - $2,860 per month.

 Real estate investors should also review the affordability and historic price changes of homes in Cincinnati.
 Affordability is one metric investors use to help decide if a specific market is good for rental property.
 Short- and long-term historic price changes are one measurement real estate investors can use to help match individual investment strategies to specific cities and neighborhoods.